 And when the query is a local or location-based search, Google will use this information before using standard search engine results (which is where your restaurant SEO might be a factor).

 This is not a small amount of search traffic, as we’ll show later.

-RELATED ARTICLE: Restaurant Startup Kit: How to Start a Restaurant
+RELATED ARTICLE: How to Open a Restaurant: Opening a Restaurant [Checklist]

 How to work on your Local Pages